jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![Comparison of number of positions shared and fold depth coverage between sample-pairwise combinations](05-images/Figure_R31_SGD_PhylogeniesOverlappingNucleotides/FigureSX_meanfoldcoverage_distributions_allcalculussamples_noblanks.png)

 **Figure R31 | Relationship between number of positions shared, and fold depth coverage between pairwise combinations of individuals, from the production dataset mapped to representative core taxa.
-Higher coverage taxa generally display greater numbers of shared positions.** Shared number of bases was calculated from the MultiVCFAnalyzer ‘SNP alignment’ FASTA file, with alignments containing less than 1000 bases removed.
+Higher coverage taxa generally display greater numbers of shared positions.** Shared number of bases was calculated from the MultiVCFAnalyzer 'SNP alignment' FASTA file, with alignments containing less than 1000 bases removed.
 Order of microbial taxa and fill colour based on the genus median of average fold coverages average across all mappings in that genus as reported by EAGER.
 Boxplots present 25%, 50%, 75% of data, Dots represent outliers as calculated by the geom_histogram() function of ggplot.
 X axis is log scaled.

 ### 11.8 Pre- and Post-14k BP Observation Verification